The Good News about the Dreaded Phrase “Competitive Pay”

 In speaking with the head of recruiting for large, rapidly expanding healthcare corporation, their lead internal recruiter told me their pay was competitive based on MGMA guidelines.
 Pressed for the percentile. they said they pay at the 25th percentile.
 That means three out of four family medicine physicians are getting paid more than their doctors.
 And that legally* qualifies as “competitive based on MGMA guidelines”.

-All-in, job postings with terms like “competitive pay” or “generous compensation” are invitations to negotiate.
+Job postings with terms like “competitive pay” or “generous compensation” are invitations to negotiate.
 Negotiating is uncomfortable and goes smoother when you and the hiring authority walk into the room thinking about similar numbers.
 If you’re looking for a new opportunity, talk with a specialized recruiter.
 You can email me, Ben Kennedy, at bkennedy@etsfamilymedicine.com or call/text me at (540) 400-7641.

 *This is not legal advice.
 I am not an attorney.
 Always consult an attorney regarding legal matters.